 If passed into law, the bill would reduce several federal mandatory minimum drug and gun sentences and make those reductions retroactive for some people; make the Fair Sentencing Act of 2010 retroactive; expand the federal “safety valve” exception for drug mandatory minimum sentences; and allow many federal prisoners to earn time credits for completing rehabilitative programs in prison.

-If it becomes law, the revised S. 2123 would make the following reforms to federal sentencing laws:
+The revised S. 2123 would make the following reforms to federal sentencing laws:

 - Reduce the mandatory minimum life without parole sentence to a mandatory minimum 25-year sentence for a third drug offense under 21 U.S.C. sections 841, 851 (retroactive, except for those with a prior “serious violent felony” conviction);